-Fees incurred with State Street (Jersey) Limited and Sanne Corporate Services Limited during the year in respect of administration and management fees are disclosed on the face of the statement of comprehensive income.
-Fees owed at the year end are disclosed in Note 5 to the financial statements.
-Amounts owed to and from HSH Nordbank and affiliates are disclosed in Notes 2, 3, 4, 5, 7 and 8.
+Fees incurred with Sanne Corporate Services Limited during the period in respect of administration and management fees are disclosed on the face of the statement of comprehensive income.
+Fees owed at the period/year end are disclosed in note 5 to the financial statements.
+Amounts owed to and from HSH Nordbank and affiliates are disclosed in notes 2, 3, 4, 5, 7 and 8.

-Expenses paid on behalf of the General Partner and Trusts during the year are also disclosed on the face of the statement of comprehensive income.
+Expenses paid on behalf of the General Partner and Trusts during the period are also disclosed on the face of the statement of comprehensive income.